tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/16-czesc-2-czym-wlasciwie-jest-rodzina-35.md

 [^minuskul-18-numer]: Minuskuł 18 ma niższy numer i również zawiera cały Nowy Testament, lecz w Objawieniu Jana odbiega od tego typu tekstu.

 [^informacje-z-mojego-tekstu]: Informacje te wzięto z mojego greckiego Tekstu i aparatu krytycznego.

+[^1]: This is the only place in the whole NT where Family 35 splinters, there being five signif-icant variants (plus two minor ones).
+Usually there are only two variants, where the fam-ily is divided.
+For a detailed discussion of this variant set please see my article, “Where to place a comma—Acts 12:25”, available from my site: www.prunch.org.
+It is also in the “Appendix” of The Sovereign Creator Has Spoken, as well as “Appendix II” in The Greek New Testament According to Family 35.
+To jest jedyne miejsce w całym Nowym Testamencie, gdzie Rodzina 35 się rozszczepia — występuje pięć istotnych wariantów (plus dwa drobne).
+Zwykle, gdy rodzina jest podzielona, występują tylko dwa warianty.
+Szczegółowe omówienie tego zestawu wariantów znajduje się w moim artykule „Where to place a comma—Acts 12:25”, dostępnym na mojej stronie: www.prunch.org.
+Znajduje się on również w „Dodatku” do *The Sovereign Creator Has Spoken*, a także w „Dodatku II” w *The Greek New Testament According to Family 35*.